The Getaway (1972 film): Casting

 When Bogdanovich was to direct, he intended to cast Cybill Shepherd, his then girlfriend, in the role of Carol.
 As soon as Peckinpah came on to direct, he wanted to cast Stella Stevens, with whom he had worked on The Ballad of Cable Hogue, with Angie Dickinson and Dyan Cannon as possible alternatives.
 Foster suggested Ali MacGraw, a much in-demand actress after the commercial success of Love Story.
 She was married to Robert Evans, who wanted her to avoid being typecast in preppy roles, and set up a meeting for her with Foster, McQueen and Peckinpah about the film.
 According to Foster, she was scared of McQueen and Peckinpah because they had reputations as "wild, two-fisted, beer guzzlers".
 McQueen and MacGraw experienced a strong instant attraction.
 "He was recently separated and free," she said, "and I was scared of my overwhelming attraction to him."
 MacGraw was paid $300,000 plus German distribution rights.

 Peckinpah originally wanted actor Jack Palance to play the role of Rudy Butler, but could not afford his salary.
 Impressed by his performance in The Panic in Needle Park, Hill recommended Richard Bright.
-Bright had worked with McQueen fourteen years before, but he did not have the threatening physique that McQueen pictured for Butler, especially because the two men were the same height.
+Bright had worked with McQueen fourteen years earlier, but he did not have the threatening physique that McQueen pictured for Butler, especially because the two men were the same height.
 Due to his friendship with Bright, Peckinpah cast him as the con man.
 Al Lettieri was brought to Peckinpah's attention for the role of Butler by producer Albert S. Ruddy, who was working with the actor on The Godfather (1972).
 Like Peckinpah, Lettieri was a heavy drinker, which caused problems while filming due to his unpredictable behavior.